 Let Us Take Care of Your Dental Emergency [Developer’s note: Use H2 here]

 For patients who experience a dental emergency or trauma, we want to provide you with prompt, gentle emergency care in Alabaster, Alabama.
 Until you are in our office, though, you can refer to the general information below to best care for your child’s dental health.
-Please contact our pediatric dentists, Dr. Lauri Williams or Dr. Amber Martin-Bishop, at 205-664-2130 if you have any questions or concerns.
+Please contact our pediatric dentist, Dr. Lauri Williams, at 205-664-2130 if you have any questions or concerns.

 Chipped, Broken or Knocked-Out Tooth

 The first 30 minutes after an accident are the most critical to treatment of dental trauma.

 If your child’s primary tooth is knocked out: